nipunagarwala/cs331b_final_project/README.md

-# cs331b_final_project
+# CS331b Final Project
-Learning Hierarchical Representations in Low Precision
+## Learning Hierarchical Representations in Low Precision

+The Loss term being used is the following: